pygame/pygame/docs/reST/index.rst

 ---------

 :ref:`genindex`
-  A list of all functions, classes, and methods in the Pygame package.
+  A list of all functions, classes, and methods in the pygame package.

 :doc:`ref/bufferproxy`
   An array protocol view of surface pixels